GhostActive/pymp-my-coding-skills/content/dict.md

 ### Conclusion

 Despite the increasing complexity of the examples, the complexity of the solutions are still quite simple.
 However, the solutions require some knowledge about Python and abstraction.
-The trick at this point is not to think of the requirements as a ordered sequence of statements for implementation.
-Abstract thinking from the end is the key.
-The [*functional programming modules*](https://docs.python.org/3/library/functional.html) can be useful for implementation including further recipes.
+The trick at this point is not to think of the tasks as a ordered sequence of statements.
+Abstract thinking and handling [*functional programming*](https://docs.python.org/3/howto/functional.html) is the key.